httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 # IANA Considerations

-The `Client-Cert` HTTP header field will be added to the registry defined by http-core.
+The `Client-Cert` and `Client-Cert-Chain` HTTP header fields will be added to the registry defined by http-core.

 --- back